allantinashemuzeya/universitypoland/README.md

-# UITM Poland Student Recruitment System
+# Nexus Study - International University Application Platform

-A comprehensive web application for managing student applications to the University of Information Technology and Management (UITM) in Poland.
-Built with Laravel, React, and Inertia.js.
+A comprehensive web application for managing student applications to universities across Europe.
+Built with Laravel, React, and Inertia.js to streamline the international student application process.

 ## Features